 Here's what happened at Kid Rock's alternative halftime show

-As tens of millions watched Super Bowl XL with a halftime performance from superstar Bad Bunny, another performance occurred at the same time headlined by Kid Rock.
+As tens of millions watched Super Bowl LX with a halftime performance from superstar Bad Bunny, another performance occurred at the same time headlined by Kid Rock.

 Conservative organization Turning Point USA's halftime program also featured country musicians Brantley Gilbert, Gabby Barrett and Lee Brice.